priyank04/priyank04/README.md

 I ❤ DevCommunity, Biz Person by Day & Techsavvy by Night! 😊

 ### 👨‍💻 I'm working at
-- <a href="https://www.mercatus.org/" target="_blank"> Mercatus Center at George Mason University </a> as a Data Science Intern for Summer 2022
+- <a href="https://www.mercatus.org/" target="_blank"> Mercatus Center at George Mason University </a> as a Data Engineer Intern for Fall 2022

 ### 🌴 Fun facts